2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Due to the extent of marginalized populations, Colombia has a great variety of flexible and non-formal educational models, such as Escuela Nueva.
 Given its multi-ethnic and multicultural nature, Colombia also has ethno-educational centers, which are schools with majority indigenous populations, and which follow an ethnic education program that is developed in collaboration with the local community.

-Colombia has a growing and diverse higher education system, composed of over 381 higher education institutions, offering more than 2,825 master’s programs, and 449 doctoral programs.
-Colombian higher education institutions have been innovating their programs and procedures in order to attract more foreign scholars and students.
-The National Ministry of Education and its allies, MinCiencias and ICETEX, have invested heavily in advancing the installed capacities of Colombia's higher education system in order to improve the research and teaching at HEIs’ campuses.
+Colombia has a growing and diverse higher education system, composed of over 360 active higher education institutions, offering 2,968 master’s programs and 462 doctoral programs.
+Out of those higher education institutions, 92 count with High-Quality Accreditation.
+Colombian higher education institutions have been innovating their programs and procedures to attract more foreign scholars and students.
+The National Ministry of Education and its allies, MinCiencias and ICETEX, have invested heavily in advancing the installed capacities of Colombia's higher education system to improve the research and teaching on their campuses.

 Fulbright Commission/U.S. Embassy Contact